Alternate Spellings of Surname: Meadath, Meadeath, Meaddith, Medeath, Middagh

 Rushed into battle ahead of other regiments in the 2nd Division, 60 members of the 47th were cut down on 8 April during the volley of fire unleashed during the Battle of Sabine Cross Roads (Mansfield).
 The fighting waned only when darkness fell.
 Exhausted, the uninjured collapsed beside the gravely wounded.
 After midnight, the surviving Union troops withdrew to Pleasant Hill.

 The next day, the 47th Pennsylvania Volunteers were ordered into a critically important defensive position at the far right of the Union lines, their right flank spreading up onto a high bluff.
 By 3 p.m., after enduring a midday charge by the troops of Confederate General Richard Taylor (a plantation owner and son of Zachary Taylor, former President of the United States), the brutal fighting still showed no signs of ending.
 Suddenly, just as the 47th was shifting to the left side of the massed Union forces, the men of the 47th Pennsylvania were forced to bolster the 165th New York’s buckling lines by blocking another Confederate assault.

-Still others from the 47th were captured, marched roughly 125 miles to Camp Ford, a Confederate Army prison camp near Tyler, Texas, and held there as prisoners of war (POWs) until released during a prisoner exchange on 22 July.
-Sergeant James Crownover was wounded in action before being taken captive.
-He, Private James Downs, Corporal John Garber Miller and Private William J. Smith were four of the fortunate who survived.
+Still others from the 47th were captured, marched roughly 125 miles to Camp Ford, a Confederate Army prison camp near Tyler, Texas, and held there as prisoners of war (POWs) until released during prisoner exchanges in July, August, September, or November.
+Sergeant James Crownover had been wounded in action before being taken captive.
+He, Private James Downs, Corporal John Garber Miller, and Private William J. Smith were four of the fortunate who survived.
 Downs, Miller and Smith were released on 22 July, Crownover on 25 November 1864.